smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 ## 4.3 SQL Server Backup and Restore

-SQL Server needs access granted to the drectories used to `BACKUP` and to `RESTORE` files.
+SQL Server needs access granted to the directories used to `BACKUP` and to `RESTORE` files.

 SQL Server needs access to the relative directory: *..\production*.
 The simplest way is to allow full control to the local users group (e.g. PH-LAPTOP\Users).

 *DO NOT TRY TO `BACKUP` or `RESTORE` FROM NETWORK DRIVES or CLOUD DRIVES (e.g. Google Drive).* Use a local directory which SQL Server has access to; e.g. somewhere on the C: drive.
-Note that SQL Server *BACKUP* and *RESTORE* behaves dirrently if you logon using Windows authentication (where it will use your credentials to access the files) to using a username and password (where it will use the Server's credentials to acces the file).
+Note that SQL Server *BACKUP* and *RESTORE* behaves differently if you logon using Windows authentication (where it will use your credentials to access the files) to using a username and password (where it will use the Server's credentials to access the file).

 ```
 --